 But once having found and recommitted to what you know in your heart, you will become impervious to stress.
 Responding more and more to the inner light from God, trusting in it, and believing it saves you from responding to and becoming a slave of external tease and challenge.

-- 2 - Humans are More than Mere Animals The ego of humans is not like the self of animals.
+The ego of humans is not like the self of animals.
 The animal identity is fixed more or less (though animals, especially pets like cats and dogs, can be corrupted by association with humans).
 But the human is forced to gather bits of identity from the environment for the completion of his ego.
 This s/he does through reacting to external people and events.
 The bigger the trauma, the greater and deeper the imprinting.
 Though a series of small traumas over time will also build up to become the big trauma that alters the personality to the core.